philgentric/klik/python_for_image_ML/Readme.md

 The python image reader is not tolerant to truncated images (unlike a lot of jpeg decoders including ImageIO used by klik) which means that feature vector extraction will fail on such images.

 When using the "sort by image similarity" folder preferences, a few bad images in a folder can cause the whole scheme to hiccup seriously because the feature vector extraction will fail and everything is based on comparing images by their feature vectors.
-The good thing is: you will get error messages on the console:
+The good thing is: you will get error messages in the console:

-identify the wrong images and fix them (edit them or remove them!)
+identify the wrong files and fix them (edit them or remove them!)

 ## How it works ##